- Back up your back end with the ICI Magnum Rear Bumper

 - Made for off-roaders by off-roaders right here in the USA

-- Your ICI Magnum Rear Bumper is backed by a 180-day finish and Lifetime structural warranties.
+- Your ICI Magnum Rear Bumper is backed by a 1-Year Warranty on the finish and a Limited Lifetime structural warranty

 If you're not careful on the trail, shifting into reverse can quickly become a reversal of fortune.
 Unless of course, you back up your back end with the rear-end ramming capabilities of the ICI Magnum Rear Bumper.
 Not only is the Magnum one of the most heavy-duty bumpers ever built, it's designed to deliver the highest off-road ground clearance available in the industry.